kubernetes/website/docs/concepts/workloads/pods/disruptions.md

   there is natural specialization of roles
 - when third-party tools or services are used to automate cluster management

-Pod Disrutption Budgets support this separation of roles by providing an interface between the roles.
+Pod Disruption Budgets support this separation of roles by providing an interface between the roles.

 If you do not have such a separation of responsibilities in your organization,